foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

 This section describes how to build TFLM using [embARC MLI Library 2.0](https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_mli/tree/Release_2.0_EA).

-EmbARC MLI Library 2.0 can be used to build TFLM library and run applications (especially for VPX processors).
-Because of difference in weights layout (NHWC for MLI 1.1 and HWCN for MLI 2.0), TFLM models must be pre-adapted using Model Adaptation Tool.
-For examples inside TFLM (person detection, micro speech) Adaptation Tool is applied automatically when MLI 2.0 is used, so there is no need to run it maually.
-For all other cases, please check [Model Adaptation Tool](#Model-Adaptation-Tool-(experimental-feature)) section.
+The EmbARC MLI Library 2.0 can be used to build TFLM library and run applications (especially for VPX processors).

-To use the embARC MLI Library 2.0, you need following tools in addtition to common requirments:
+Because of difference in weights layout, TFLM models must be pre-adapted using Model Adaptation Tool.
+For native TFLM examples (person detection, micro speech) Adaptation Tool is applied automatically when MLI 2.0 is used, so there is no need to run it maually.

-* Python 3.9 or higher
+For all other cases, please check [Model Adaptation Tool](#Model-Adaptation-Tool-experimental-feature) section.

-* TensorFlow for Python version 2.5 or higher
+To use the embARC MLI Library 2.0, you will also need to use Model Adaptation Tool for model convertion.
+It has extra dependencies, please have a look at the [Model Adaptation Tool](#Model-Adaptation-Tool-experimental-feature) section.

 To build TFLM using the embARC MLI Library 2.0, add the following tag to the command:
 ```